WGrav01/wayfreeze/README.md

 Note: I do not maintain this package myself.

+### Gentoo

+There is an ebuild available on the GURU repository.
+To enable it, run `eselect repository enable guru` as root.

+Then, install it by running `emerge -a gui-apps/wayfreeze` as root.

 ### From source:

 Firstly, ensure you have Rust, Cargo, and the libxkbcommon development headers.